gdalessi/OpenMORe/README.md

 - Scipy must be installed
 - Matplotlib must be installed
 - Pandas must be installed
-- Scikit-learn is optional (only needed from the KPCA class)

 **Installation**: if the libraries requirements are satisfied, clone/download the repo.
 After that, go to the OpenMORe folder from your terminal (where the file *setup.py* is located) and type: `python setup.py install`.